-The IT Solutions & Products sector has been underperforming which had been mainlydue to tough competition low margins and long credit period.
-However during thefinancial year under review your company has started generating revenues thoughpresently it is low but your company is optimistic and expects a steady growth in thissector also.
+Though the IT Solutions & Products segment has been underperforming which had beenmainly due to tough competition low margins and long credit period yet during the yearunder review the company revenues in this segment has increased by 11 times (approx.).Your company is optimistic and expects a steady growth in this sector in the near future.

 In summary your company is well positioned in the markets it serves with a broad rangeof service offerings and a diversified customer base

 V. DETAILS OF SUBSIDIARY/ JOINT VENTUR/ASSOCIATE COMPANIES

 Currently Your Company has three wholly owned foreign subsidiary Companies namely:-

 M/s Axis Convergence Ltd. (Incorporated in Mauritius) M/s Greenwire Network Ltd.(Incorporated in Hong Kong) and Opentech Thai Network Specialists Co.
 Ltd. (OTNS)(Incorporated in Thailand).